LuKuangChen/stacker-on-racket/README.md

-# cs19-step
+# stacker

-Another implementation of HtDP Beginning Student with Abbreviations.
-This implementation can show the *stack diagrams* whenever function calls begin and return.
+Another implementation of smol.
+This implementation presents the execution with a stack-based model.

 ## How to install, update, and uninstall